-Better Winters For All: Spreading Warmth to Those In Need
+Better Winters For All: 10 Ways to Spread Warmth

 We love winter.
 The sled runs.
 The quietness of snow-covered trails.
 The magical feeling of the city.
 Through our products, we hope to help make the winter season better for our fans, from families who love to play in powder to travelers who are planning to escape it for a sunny getaway.

 But we also know that winter isn’t so wonderful for those without shelter, as it’s cold and wet in much of the northern hemisphere.
 Through volunteering and in-kind donations to shelters, hurricane disaster relief organizations, and refugee centers, we want to make winter better for those in need in our communities.
 Our partner agencies shared their insight on what the biggest needs are right now and how to help, and we are passing along these tips to our fans who are looking for more ways to make a difference this holiday season.

 Here are 10 simple ways to spread warmth in your community: